drewm27/speakerrankings/portable/small.md

 - Positives: A little more bass than the Go 3 and they fixed the strange mids peak.
 - Negatives: Not much bass at all
 - App: Yes
+- Aux Input: No
 - Bass Extension (-10dB): ~82hz
 - Battery Life: 7 hours
+- Bluetooth Codecs: SBC
+- Built in Microphone: Yes
 - EQ: Yes
 - IP Rating: IP67
 - Party Mode: Yes (Auracast)